SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/05-Handling-Events.md

 # Handling Events 1

-Handling events with React elements is very similar to handling events on DOM elements.
+Handling events with React elements is very similar to handling events in the DOM.

 There are some syntax differences though.